kamack38/DBM-DiscordBot/README.md

 ## Overview

-_iPlay Poland_ is bot for server [iPlay Poland](https://discord.gg/sd62gjV).
+_iPlay Poland_ is bot for server [iPlay Poland](https://discord.gg/sd62gjV) created in [Discord Bot Maker](https://store.steampowered.com/app/682130/Discord_Bot_Maker/).
 Feel free to use this bot on your server.
 Prefix : "!".

 ## Setting up BOT